Typecast (band)

-Typecast is a Filipino emo band from the Philippines.
+Typecast is a Filipino emo rock band from the Philippines.

 Originally an underground act, they surfaced on the mainstream Philippine music scene, while managing to hold on to their underground roots.

 Career

 Laguna has been home to hardcore punk bands since the early 1990s.
 Brought up in a DIY community, the band came together in 1999, initially doing cover versions, after that they started doing their own songs.
 In 2004, they released their debut studio album, The Infatuation Is Always There, which paved their way to become one of the most influential rock bands in Southeast Asia.

 With the release of their second studio album, "Every Moss and Cobweb", in 2007, the band changed their sound from gritty to melancholic lyrics that turned out to be emo.

 The band broke into the local mainstream with the single "Will You Ever Learn", which won Best Song of the Year at the 2007 NU Rock Awards.
 This success eventually led to the opportunity to open for other popular bands such as Thursday, Darkest Hour, Good Charlotte, Saosin, Anberlin, All Time Low, Dashboard Confessional, The Used, and Cobra Starship.

-In March 2013, Steve Badiola recorded a tribute to Karl Roy with Daniel Ian entitled "Missed".
+In March 2013, Steve Badiola recorded a tribute to Karl Roy with Ian Rondilla entitled "Missed".
 The track was recorded at Tower of Doom Studios.

 In 2014, drummer Melvin Macatiag was removed from the band and was replaced by Sep Roño in 2015.

 Typecast released their first Tagalog song, "Mulat Na Mata", in 2019.